 3) Surveillance testing for asymptomatic students through Vault Health.
-These saliva specimens are collected in Zoellner.
 Students should NOT use this surveillance testing as a way to obtain a test if they are having symptoms or believe they have been a close contact of a positive case.
-Students are emailed if required to participate in surveillance testing.
-The cost of required surveillance testing (including pre-arrival and arrival testing) is covered by the university.
+Students, faculty and staff are emailed if required to participate in surveillance testing.
+The cost of required surveillance testing is covered by the university.

 4) Outside testing.
 Students may be referred by the Health and Wellness Center or reach out on their own to the 24/7 Lehigh Valley Health Network Nurse Information Line that is working collaboratively with the Lehigh Health and Wellness Center for assessment of symptoms and referral for testing at three different LVHN locations off-campus.

 All students, on and off-campus, fully remote or not, have access to each of these forms of testing.